fbpx

 2. Conduct A Wealth Screening

-An important part of prospect research is conducting a wealth screening to ensure potential donors have the financial propensity to become major donors.
+An important part of researching new prospects is conducting a wealth screening to ensure potential donors have the financial propensity to become major donors.
 Wealth screening tools leverage public records, philanthropic databases, and data-driven algorithms to collect information about an individual’s:

 • Business Affiliations: With a wealth screening, you can learn more about donors’ careers, employers, and salaries.